8

 – Feltope

-Apr 3, 2011 at 6:30
+Commented Apr 3, 2011 at 6:30

 • I wash my hands with hot water and anti-bac soap, then a little alcohol hand rub after.
 It may be a little OCD, but I have had food poisoning from undercooked chicken and it's not pleasant at all: I lost 14 pounds in 3 days.
-Apr 3, 2011 at 20:33
+Commented Apr 3, 2011 at 20:33

 As I recall from all my food safety training: to properly wash your hands, wet them with warm water (at least 100 F), apply soap, scrub all over your hands and in between your fingers for 20 seconds and rinse.
 That should thoroughly remove the bad bacteria and any other debris clinging to your hands.
 That should be all you need.